saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds1.jpg">

 * Select SAP HANA EPM-MDS 1.0 and you should see a cornucopia of download options.
 In this case you do not want to download the latest release as they are geared to a specific release of HANA.

-* To get your HANA version, one way is to open up a SQL Console as your HACKT28 user and run the following SQL code.
+* To get your HANA version, one way is to go to your Eclipse IDE and in the SAP HANA Development Perspective open up a SQL Console as your HACKT28 user.
+Run the following SQL code.

 ```
 SELECT version FROM m_database;